11. Churn management

 - identifying and 'capturing' inefficient space and then redistributing it for better workplace efficiency and savings in total space needs (and rent).

 The opportunities for best-practice churn management arise in the earliest stages of strategic planning and design.
-Additional information and advice is available from the Department of Energy and Public Works.

-Please refer also to the practice note Management of office churn and management of change , included as a supporting document in Guideline 4: Occupancy.
+Please refer to the practice note Management of office churn and management of change , included as a supporting document in Guideline 4: Occupancy.